-In order to perform a single audit, the auditor must, at a minimum, be familiar with the following publications.
+In order to perform a single audit, the auditor must, at a minimum, be familiar with the following:

-- 1. The Single Audit Act Amendments of 1996, Public Law 104-156 - 2.
-U. S. Office of Management and Budget (OMB) has issued Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) - 3.
-Governments Governmental Accounting Office: Government Auditing Standards, (the Yellow Book), 2011 Revision (effective January 1, 2008) - 4.
-AICPA Audit Guide: State and Local Governments with conforming changes as of March 1, 2016. - 5.
-AICPA Audit & Accounting Guide: Government Auditing Standards and Single Audits with conforming changes as of March 1, 2017. - 6.
-OMB Catalog of Federal Domestic Assistance (CFDA) - 7.
-AU-C 935, Compliance Audits - 8.
-Government Auditing Standards: Guidance on GAGAS Requirements for Continuing Professional Education, April 2005. - 9.
+- 1. The Single Audit Act Amendments of 1996, Public Law 104-156 - U. S. Office of Management and Budget (OMB) has issued Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+This is included in the Code of Federal Regulations, Title 2 Grants and Agreements, Subtitle A Office of Management and Budget Guidance, Chapter II Office of Management and Budget Guidance, Part 200 (2 CFR 200) - 3.
+Governments Governmental Accounting Office: Government Auditing Standards, (the Yellow Book), 2018 Revision, April 2021 (effective for year ends on or after June 30, 2020) - 4.
+AICPA Audit Guide: State and Local Governments - 5.
+AICPA Audit & Accounting Guide: Government Auditing Standards and Single Audits - 6.
+The System for Award Management (SAM.gov), an official website of the U.S. Government.
+This includes a link to information on federal programs and Assistance Listing numbers. - 7.
+AU-C 935, Compliance Audits - 9.
 GAO Standards for Internal Control in the Federal Government, (the Green Book), 2014 Revision - 10.
-State Compliance Supplements
+State Compliance Supplements, which includes in Section A the OMB Compliance Supplement